 Slates, roof tiles and wall copings

 Roof tiles, slate and wall copings are quite common products on the reclamation market.
 They come in a broad range of different colours, dimensions and shapes, with the appearance varying according to the production region.
-In Belgium and in the Netherlands, slates are less frequent although they are much more commonplace in other parts of Europe with a longer history of slate extraction (e.g. Wales, the south of France, etc.).
+Slates are less frequent in Belgium and the Netherlands, but they are commonplace in other parts of Europe with a long history of slate extraction (e.g. Wales, the south of France, etc.).

 The manufacturer’s name appears on the back of some roof tiles.
-When looking for a dealer to reclaim a batch of roof tiles, it is useful to communicate this information.
-It will be useful the assess the reuse potential of said batch.
+When looking for a dealer to reclaim a batch of roof tiles, it is useful to communicate this information to assess the reuse potential of said batch.

 Roof tiles come in different ranges with different finishes: some keep their clay appearance; others are varnished or enamelled.
 Some popular models:

 - Boom tiles (frequent in Belgium)

 - storm tiles: they allow double (and sometimes even triple) interlocking

 - round tiles (more characteristic of French regions).

 Ceramic wall copings come in different formats: straight or angled.
 They also exist in other materials such as stone, terracotta…

 Prices vary according to the tiles types and regions.
 As an indication, in Belgium, common types such as Boom tiles are sold at around 20 €/m² while rarer models (such as like black tiles, known as blauwgesmoorde) are sold at around 35 €/m².